-The acronym CRM stands for Customer Relationship Management and it is the platform or system where your customer facing teams will track and manage customer relationships.
+CRM (Customer Relationship Management) is the platform or system where your customer facing teams can track and manage customer relationships.

 The right CRM solution can help you:

 - Streamline your marketing, sales, and customer service processes

 - Score leads based on engagement

 While the above sounds great, let’s drill down into the sales funnel and why a CRM a must for your sales teams.

 CRM and sales – what’s the connection?

 Let’s use the below image as an example sales funnel: